 Kawasaki Lakota 300 Specs, Top Speed and Information

 The Kawasaki Lakota 300 is a 21 horsepower sport utility all-terrain vehicle(ATV) produced by Kawasaki Motors Corp from 1995 to 2004.
 It merged Kawasaki's proven Bayou series engine with their sporty Mojave frame resulting in a well-rounded dual use four wheeler.
 A main selling point of the 458 LB Kawasaki Lakota 300 is it's exceptional value at an affordable price.
+The Lakota 300 has a comfortable seat height of 30.6 inches.

 The Kawasaki Lakota 300 was among the first ATVs to be given the sport utility designation when Kawasaki sought to give it the best of both worlds.
 Stock rear suspension travel was kept the same as Kawasaki's utility line of ATVs however the rear swing-arm was lengthened for a more sporty performance.